Information for Athletes

-Greenfield School fields teams for boys in soccer, cross country, basketball, tennis, baseball, and golf.
-Teams in soccer, cross country, basketball, tennis, golf, and volleyball are available for girls.
+Greenfield School fields teams for boys in soccer, cross country, basketball, tennis, baseball, golf and swimming.
+Teams in soccer, cross country, basketball, tennis, golf, volleyball and swimming are available for girls.
 Junior varsity sports will emphasize skill development and participation.
 Teams and students who qualify are eligible to participate in the statewide tournaments sponsored by the NCISAA.

 Athletes are representatives of Greenfield School and are expected to dress appropriately on game days and when traveling to and from all athletic contests, both home and away.
 Athletes must appear neat and clean at all times.
 Appropriate dress for a boy includes a dress shirt (tucked in) with tie (no logo showing from the T-shirt), dress pants (no shorts or jeans), dress socks, and dress shoes (no tennis shoes).
 Appropriate dress for a girl includes a dress or dress slacks with sweater or blouse (no shorts, jeans, or denim skirts), and dress shoes (no tennis shoes).
 Hats are not appropriate for boys or girls.
 In special situations a coach may request his team to wear team apparel during the school day or uniforms directly to and/or from a game.
 In this case players are expected to be neatly dressed in uniform both to and/or from the game.
 Appropriate dress is expected to be in accordance with the standards set by the school.
 Failure to adhere to these standards will result in letting your teammates down and not being able to play.
 A coach may require a standard of dress that exceeds the standard set by the school.